jonathanw82/Fan_speed_control/README.md

 * Manual mode to allow the user to set a fan speed as desired.
 * Standby Switch

-## General Operation & Setup
+## General Operation & Setup:
 * If the rocker switch is in the off position, red LED is on but the LCD display is not illuminated the controller is in standby, switching the rocker switch to the on position the red LED will go out the LCD will illuminate the controller will display startup screens and fan control will start from the previous mode that was selected.

-### Selectable Modes
+### Selectable Modes:
-* Manual Mode: This mode offers adjustment vis the rotary encoder to increase or decrease the fan speed form 0-100%
+* Manual Mode: This mode offers adjustment via the rotary encoder to increase or decrease the fan speed form 0-100%

 * Auto Temp Mode: This mode offers automated fan control via the air temperature, governed by the temperature minimum and temperature maximum, these values are preset by the user in the settings menu.